 For a more general overview of the process, see Green Card Application Process After Winning The DV Lottery.

 Form I-134 must be filled out by someone who is a U.S. citizen or lawful permanent resident.
-The person need not be a family member, but should have a close enough relationship with the immigrant that the immigration authorities believe the sponsor will make sure that the immigrant will not need to apply for public assistance or welfare for up to three years after becoming a permanent resident.
+The person need not be a family member, but should have a close enough relationship with the immigrant that U.S. immigration authorities are convinced that the sponsor will make sure that the immigrant will not need to apply for public assistance or welfare for up to three years after becoming a permanent resident.

 How much is enough?
 The immigrant or sponsor’s income, or assets (which must be convertible to cash within one year) must be enough to support the immigrant (as well as the sponsor’s own household) at the level of 125% of the current Poverty Guidelines or above.
-For the current guidelines, go to the www.uscis.gov page for "Form I-864P."
+For the current guidelines, go to the USCIS page for "Form I-864P."

-These should include, where applicable: a copy of the most recent federal income taxes (with W-2s) showing the income of the person signing the Form I-134; a statement from the bank with details about accounts including the date opened, the total amount deposited for the past year, and the present balance; and a letter from the employer verifying current employment, job title, salary, and whether the position is permanent.
+These should include, where applicable: a copy of the sponsor's most recent federal income taxes (with W-2s) showing income; a statement from the bank, with details about accounts including the date opened, the total amount deposited for the past year, and present balance; and a letter from the employer, verifying current employment, job title, salary, and whether the position is permanent.

 The signer does not promise to support the immigrant.
 What he or she does agree to do is to reimburse the U.S. government if the immigrant obtains certain financial benefits by fraud, that is, by misrepresenting income, immigration status, or the income of the Form I-134 signer.
 The Affidavit of Support promise lasts for three years.
 After that, the responsibility of the signer of the Affidavit of Support comes to an end.